Exterior Paint or Stain Part Two: The Process

 Choosing paint starts by confirming what kind is already on the house.
 When switching between paint types, there might have to be a primer applied first to get anything to stick.

 Inevitably, a house will need a new paint job at some point.
-And, really, outside of spending the money, it doesn't have to be intimidating or stressful.
-By stripping the exterior completely down to check for rot, then to sand and fill, owners can have the satisfaction that the job has been done right, and their home looks all the better for it.
+And, really, outside of spending the money, it doesn’t have to be intimidating or stressful.
+By stripping the exterior completely down to check for rot, then sanding and filling, owners can have the satisfaction that the job has been done right and their home looks all the better for it.

 If the time has come to paint, and owners are looking forward to seeing it done, there is little reason to wait.
 Give us a call, and let us make your house look like new again!

-Premier Painting and Coating provides stellar service and excellent work for all residential and commercial exterior painting, interior painting cabinet painting, texture work and popcorn ceiling removal in the Tampa Bay area.
-For a free consultation, call us at 727-351-8113 today!
+Premier Painting and Coating provides stellar service and excellent work for all residential and commercial exterior painting, interior painting, cabinet painting, texture work, and popcorn ceiling removal in the Tampa Bay area.
+For a free consultation, call us at (727) 440-9393 today!